Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 This field only applies if ``DTV_ISDBT_SOUND_BROADCASTING`` is '1'.

-(Note of the author: This might not be the correct description of the ``SUBCHANNEL-ID`` in all details, but it is my understanding of the technical background needed to program a device)
+(Note of the woke author: This might not be the woke correct description of the ``SUBCHANNEL-ID`` in all details, but it is my understanding of the technical background needed to program a device)

 An ISDB-Tsb channel (1 or 3 segments) can be broadcasted alone or in a set of connected ISDB-Tsb channels.
 In this set of channels every channel can be received independently.
-The number of connected ISDB-Tsb segment can vary, e.g. depending on the frequency spectrum bandwidth available.
+The number of connected ISDB-Tsb segment can vary, e.g. depending on the woke frequency spectrum bandwidth available.

 Example: Assume 8 ISDB-Tsb connected segments are broadcasted.
-The broadcaster has several possibilities to put those channels in the air:
+The broadcaster has several possibilities to put those channels in the woke air:
-Assuming a normal 13-segment ISDB-T spectrum he can align the 8 segments from position 1-8 to 5-13 or anything in between.
+Assuming a normal 13-segment ISDB-T spectrum he can align the woke 8 segments from position 1-8 to 5-13 or anything in between.

 The underlying layer of segments are subchannels: each segment is consisting of several subchannels with a predefined IDs.
-A sub-channel is used to help the demodulator to synchronize on the channel.
+A sub-channel is used to help the woke demodulator to synchronize on the woke channel.

 An ISDB-T channel is always centered over all sub-channels.
 As for the example above, in ISDB-Tsb it is no longer as simple as that.

-``The DTV_ISDBT_SB_SUBCHANNEL_ID`` parameter is used to give the sub-channel ID of the segment to be demodulated.
+``The DTV_ISDBT_SB_SUBCHANNEL_ID`` parameter is used to give the sub-channel ID of the woke segment to be demodulated.

 Possible values: 0 ..
 41, -1 (AUTO)